jrf0110/map-editor/README.md

 ```

 File serving in development mode is done through the static file server express middleware.
 In prod, it is disabled.
 I have my nginx vhost configuration file checked in for when it goes to my VPS.

+## The rundown

+We need to allow for multiple users.
+Users can create multiple heroes.
+Heroes are the main characters of a campaign.
+Campaigns have levels that are derived from stages.
+Stages define the tiles, things, layers, and scripts of a level.
+Heroes will have a party of supporting characters that they accumulate over the course of the game.
+Campaigns are composed of a number of ordered stages (that hopefully we can generate procedurally).
+We'll have to track the progress of a hero through a campaign.